visavilwa1/visavilwa1/README.md

 - 👋 Hi, I’m Daisy
-- 👀 I’m interested in cybersecurity and frontend
+- 👀 I’m interested in cybersecurity and frontend Developement
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on javascript projects
 - 📫 How to reach me visavilwadaisy1@gmail.com